 Minnesota's Working Family Tax Credit encourages work, makes the tax system fairer, and helps working people meet basic needs and support their families.
 This income tax credit is based on a family's earnings and family size, and can only be claimed by people who work.
-It is based on the federal Earned Income Tax Credit (EITC), which has documented success in supporting work, reducing poverty, and improving the health and educational success of children.
+It is Minnesota's version of the federal Earned Income Tax Credit (EITC), which has documented success in supporting work, reducing poverty, and improving the health and educational success of children.

-We encourage Minnesota policymakers to make two improvements to the Working Family Credit this session in order to make the tax system more fair and help low-wage workers support their families.
+The Minnesota Budget Project encouraged Minnesota policymakers to make two improvements to the Working Family Credit in the 2014 Legislative Session in order to make the tax system fairer and help low-wage workers support their families: